 - 4.1 The manufacturer shall furnish the MTBF/MTTR values.
-The calculations shall be based on the guidelines as in BSNL-QA document: QM-115 - " Reliability Methods and Predictions" . - 4.2 The equipment shall be manufactured in accordance with international quality standards to meet the quality requirement of BSNL-QA wing.
-A quality plan describing the quality assurance system followed by the manufacturer would be required to be submitted to BSNL-QA. - 4.3 The equipment shall conform to the requirements for environment as specified in QM-333 - " Specification for environmental testing of electronic equipment for transmission and switching use" .
+The calculations shall be based on the guidelines as in BSNL-QA document: QM-115 - "Reliability Methods and Predictions". - 4.2 The equipment shall be manufactured in accordance with international quality management system ISO 9001:2000 for which the manufacturer should be duly accredited.
+A quality plan describing the quality assurance system followed by the manufacturer would be required to be submitted.
+And the equipment shall meet the latest BSNL QA Guidelines indicated in Manuals QM 118 {Quality and Reliability in product Design.}, QM 205 {Guidelines for Standard of Workmanship for Printed Boards}, QM 206 {Guidelines for Standard of Workmanship for Printed Board Assemblies}, QM 210 {Guidelines for Standard of Workmanship for Surface Mounted Devices} and QM 301{Transmission Equipment General Documentation}. - 4.3 The equipment shall conform to the requirements for environment as specified in TEC document No. SD: QM-333.
+Issue: March 2010 - "Standard For Environmental Testing of Telecommunication Equipment".

 The applicable tests shall be conducted for respective environmental categories as follows:

-Environmental requirements for various GPON constituents.
+4.4 Environmental requirements for various GPON constituents.

 a.
-ONU/ONT/OLT
+ONU/ONT/Mini-OLT